deleoan/BookReview/README.md

 <img src="images/sprout_method_sample3" class="inline"/>

 With this technique, it would be much more easier to test and easier to understand the new code because it is already separated from the old code.
-There are also downsides of using this technique but at least it is applicable if we the new feature is urgent and we need to put it in <i>test harness</i>.
+There are also downsides of using this technique but at least it is applicable if the new feature is urgent.

 <b>Sprout Class</b>
+Means that we will create a new class for the new feature and then will use this class in the existing code.

+<b>Wrap Method</b>
+There are different kinds of implementing Wrap Method.
+One is creating a new method using the old code's method name, this is to add a behavior in the existing method.
+Second is renaming of an existing method.

+<b>Wrap Class</b>
+Wrap Method and Wrap Class are somehow similar, almost have the same concept.
+This is also known as <i>Decorator Pattern</i> technique wherein we create objects of a class that wraps another class and pass around.

 ## Part III: Dependency-Breaking Techniques